 Entertainment options - Fun & Sport

 MS Hanseatic Inspiration offers sophisticated atmosphere and the chance to visit exotic ports.
 Each voyage is accompanied by lectors.
 There are extensive wellness and fitness areas, as well as an aft marina platform for water sports.
-16 onboard Zodiacs and E-Zodiacs featuring eco-friendly electric drive systems make possible landings in remote expedition areas, regardless of their vicinity to a port.
+16 onboard Zodiacs (inflatable boats) and E-Zodiacs (with electric-powered engines) make possible landings in remote expedition areas, regardless of their vicinity to a port.

 Hanseatic Inspiration wiki